 Junior athletics takes place in the third term.
-We start with the junior cross country, Round-the-Block relay and then track and field.
+We start with the junior cross country, Round-the-Block relay and then track and field events.
 The boys partake in practice for events during Physical Education lessons and practice in the afternoons in preparation for the annual Interhouse Athletics Day.
-The best athletes are then chosen to represent Graeme College in the Triangular Athletics Meeting in which our athletes participate against athletes from Kingswood College and St Andrew’s Preparatory.
+The best athletes are then chosen to represent Graeme College in the Triangular Athletics Meeting in which our athletes participate against athletes from Kingswood College and St Andrew’s Preparatory school.

 The season for the athletes is busy and starts with the Albany High Schools' meeting.
 This is a highlight for boys wanting to compete, as they stand a chance to be selected for the Cacadu Team, which participates in the Cacadu Championships in Port Elizabeth.
 Should boys be selected for the Cacadu Regional Team they take part in the Provincial Championships.

-Graeme College has its own Athletics Day, held at the end of the third term, where boys can compete in various track and long distance events.
+Graeme College has its own Athletics' Day, held at the end of the third term, where boys can compete in various track and long distance events.
 In addition to this, they may also compete in long jump, high jump, discus, shotput and javelin.
-Shortly after Athletics Day the top athletes are able to compete for the Hirsch Shield and later participate in a quadrangular which involves Grey College, St Andrew's College and Kingswood.
-Athletics season is a busy season and one where boys rise to the challenge of attaining their personal goals.
+Shortly after Athletics' Day the top athletes are able to compete for the Hirsch Shield and later participate in a quadrangular which involves Grey College, St Andrew's College and Kingswood College.
+Athletics' season is a busy season and one where boys rise to the challenge of attaining their personal goals.